Zilfatto/movie-chat-app/README.md

 My project is built with Create React App.

 I used function components in it.
+I took all movies from provided JSON file and save them on the Firebase for better interactions with them.
+Comments for movies are stored in movies documents in arrays (not very good, subcollections are better, but for current project it is OK).

 ## In my project I have different folders among which:
 * "components" which contains components themselves and their styles (SASS files).
 Index files are needed for more convenient importing those components.